sourcegraph/handbook/content/talent/types_of_interviews.md

 ### Technical Interview: Coding Skills (Repository Management Team)

-- Interviewers: two members of the Core Application team
+- Interviewers: two members of the Repository Management Team team
 - Duration: 60-minutes.
 - Details: An engineer from the team will pair with you to work on an API Client implementation.
 The goal is to work on the problem together like you would with a fellow engineer.
 We plan to use this interview to determine your coding ability and technical communication.

-### Technical Interview: Architecture (Repository Management Team)
+### Technical Interview: Architecture

-- Interviewers: two members of the Core Application team
+- Interviewers: two members of the team you are interviewing for
-- Duration: 45-minutes.
+- Duration: 60-minutes.
-- Details: Two engineers from the team will work with you by verbally discussing how you would design a repository management web application.
-We will work with you in this collaborative session to think about and design the system togethre, looking for your natural intuation about building web apps and problem-solving as we throw various wrenches into the system.
+- Details: Two engineers from the team will work with you by verbally discussing how you would design a new system from scratch.
+We will work with you in this collaborative session to think about and design the system together, looking for your natural intuation about building systems and problem-solving as we throw various wrenches into the system.

 ### Working Session